École pratique des hautes études: Overview

-The EPHE brings together 240 faculty members and about 3,000 students/attenders into three core departments called “Sections” : Earth and Life Sciences, Historical and Philological Sciences, and Religious Sciences.
-In all Sections, tutoring and immediate induction in research practice are at the core of teaching in the different degree programs.
-It is one of the only place in the world where so many ancient and rare oriental languages are taught.
+The EPHE brings together 260 faculty members and about 3,000 students/attenders into three core departments called "Sections": Earth and Life Sciences, Historical and Philological Sciences, and Religious Sciences.

-It has headquarters in Paris, and is present in many locations in France.
+It has headquarters in Paris, and has several campuses across France (Paris and its region, Nancy, Dijon, Lyon, Grenoble, Montpellier, Perpignan, Toulouse, Bordeaux, Caen, Dinard, French Polynesia).
 Teaching and research in human sciences are conducted in Paris, notably at the Sorbonne, the historical house of the former University of Paris and in the building of Maison des Sciences de l'Homme.
-In the Earth and Life Sciences Section, the work takes place at the EPHE's many laboratories (Paris and its region, Nancy, Dijon, Lyon, Grenoble, Montpellier, Perpignan, Toulouse, Bordeaux, Caen, Dinard, French Polynesia).
-EPHE is a leading place for neurosciences and A.I. related subjects.

-After selective entry requirements and the validation of highly specialized courses student can obtain the Master's and Doctorate degrees, and the postdoctoral Habilitation à Diriger des Recherches.
+The college provides Master's and Doctorate degrees, and the postdoctoral Habilitation à Diriger des Recherches.
 The School also offers its specific postgraduate degrees – the “Diplôme EPHE” and the “Diplôme post-doctoral” – as well as joint degrees with other universities.

 The EPHE maintains extensive cooperative exchanges with universities and research institutions.
 Priority areas of cooperation are in Europe, the Mediterranean, Middle-East and Asia.